vtexdocs/help-center-content/docs/en/known-issues/Portal/403-error-for-all-urls-containing-develop.md

 It is expected that a URL can contain any word without generating an error, but the word "**develop"** followed by the "**-**" character generates an automatic 403 error.
-For exemple, a product with the text link  `how-to-develot-a-culture-of-custumer-centricity` will display a 403 erro, since its contain the string "develop-".
+For example, a product with a text link  `how-to-develop-a-culture-of-customer-centricity` will display a 403 error since it contains the "develop-" string.

 ##